FrnRmn/hippocampal_sequences/README.md

 # GETTING STARTED
 --------------------------------------------------
-Before each simulation, "C*_set_parameters.py" needs to be run after the insertion of desired parameters It will be created a file called "C*_start_params.pickle" containing parameters data.
+Before each simulation, "C*_set_parameters.py" needs to be run after the insertion of desired parameters.
+It will be created a file called "C*_start_params.pickle" containing parameters data.

 Moreover, depending on the context it is possible to specify some extra parameters directly inside the simulation code: "C*_simulation.py".